EnScale: Temporally-consistent multivariate generative downscaling via proper scoring rules: Evaluating the performance of

 \subsection{Variable dependencies}

 So far, our evaluation considered each target variable separately.
 Next, we evaluate the capability of our model and the benchmarks to capture the full distribution jointly for the four targets in Tab.~\ref{tab:results:multivariable}.

-Firstly, we consider pairwise correlations between variables for three selected variable pairs.
-For all pairs, the analogue benchmark reaches best or second-best scores.
-This is because the analogues only reproduce existing RCM data.
-By construction, the dependencies between variables are correct for the existing data.
-Results by \ourmethod are similar.
-In contrast, EasyUQ which models each variable independently of others, shows much higher errors.
-This is another example for the benefits of our multivariate approach.

-Fig.~\ref{fig:results:correlations-variables} presents the pairwise correlations in more detail.
-The patterns for the RCM show local details, especially in mountain regions.
-Errors for \ourmethod and \ourmethodtemp are small, comparing favorably to the benchmarks.
-Sign and magnitude of errors vary across space.
-As in Sec.~\ref{sec:results:extremes}, we again put ML model errors into context to RCM disagreements.
-We present differences between the inter-variable correlations of two RCMs.
-Our findings are similar to what was observed previously: RCM differences are about the same magnitude as ML model errors, with \ourmethod often reaching smaller errors than the RCM mismatches.

-The next metrics evaluates dependencies of the variables conditional on GCM data $X$: we consider calibration of the pairwise difference of variables (last three columns of Tab.~\ref{tab:results:multivariable}, see Sec.~\ref{sec:methods:validation:variable-dep} for details).
-Now, performance of the analogues is worse.
-Additional evaluation shows that they are again underdispersed (not shown).
-Instead, \ourmethod or \ourmethodtemp achieve the best results.
-This finding again highlights the difference when analyzing marginals vs. conditional distributions, as in Sec.~\ref{sec:results:extremes}.
+We find that \ourmethod and \ourmethodtemp are often the best-performing ML methods, reaching similar scores as CorrDiff-s.
+More details can be found in App.~\ref{sec:appendix:dependencies}.

 We note that the above metrics only evaluate pairwise distributions between variables.
 Assessing the full joint distribution is not considered.
-In addition, we don't explicitly evaluate physical consistency of variable dependencies.
+In addition, we do not explicitly evaluate physical consistency of variable dependencies.
 However, as the RCM's output is physically consistent, similarity of the ML's samples to the RCM implicitly evaluates this.
 Future work could focus more on physics-based evaluation.